-Technical writing is a field of writing dedicated to conveying complex information in a clear, concise, and accessible way.
-Whether it's a manual, a user guide, API documentation, or even a blog post about a technical subject, the goal of technical writing is to make intricate topics understandable to a target audience.
-It's more than just writing; it's about breaking down complex concepts into a format that makes them easier to understand.
+Technical writing is an umbrella term for any type of writing with the purpose of conveying complex information in a clear, concise, and accessible way.
+Effectively communicating complex technical concepts is crucial, particularly for technical writers aiming at an international audience.
+Whether it’s a manual, a user guide, API documentation, or even a blog post about a technical subject, the goal of technical writing is to make intricate topics understandable to a target audience.

 The value of technical writing